 I am a self-confessed green smoothie addict!
 I had been very pleased that I have not had a cold, or even so much as sniffle for the last few years, and of course as soon as I got out of my green smoothie habit for a couple of days last week I immediately caught the flu and could not get out of bed for over 2 days.
 The moral of the story, for me at least, is to make sure I get my daily (raw) greens.
+And being a freelancer I need to stay in top health at all times.

 In an effort to bolster my immune system and send the pesky flu on its way Ed made me a super smoothie so packed with fruit and vegetables that it needed to be served from a bowl.
 I am certainly feeling far far better from a healthy portion of this the last two mornings.